cormiertyshawn895/Retroactive/README.md

 ## Retroactive is an app that lets you run Aperture, iPhoto, and iTunes on macOS Catalina.

 The Retroactive app can modify Aperture, iPhoto, and iTunes to run on macOS Catalina.
-[Directly download the Retroactive app by clicking here](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.0/Retroactive.1.0.zip), or [from the release page](https://github.com/cormiertyshawn895/Retroactive/releases).
+[Directly download the Retroactive app here](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.0/Retroactive.1.0.zip), or [from the release page](https://github.com/cormiertyshawn895/Retroactive/releases).

---
+---

 ### Opening Retroactive